foohm71/DeviceBigBrother/README.md

 What you'll need to configure:
 * BigBrotherService.java
-..* hostname - configure to hostname of LAMP code
+  * hostname - configure to hostname of LAMP code
-..* genHash - configure secret (make sure it is the same secret as the one in globals.php)
+  * genHash - configure secret (make sure it is the same secret as the one in globals php)